OBGYN Training Programs and Requirements

 Workshops and Seminars

 During medical school or while completing their residency, students can partake in workshops or conferences to learn directly from experts in the field.
 These meetings can be found at a campus lecture hall or at a large meeting facility on behalf of a medical school or professional OB/GYN organization.
-Many physicians, including OB/GYns, travel to conferences where they discuss recent research advancements and other current issues facing health care providers and patients.
+Many physicians, including OB/GYNs, travel to conferences where they discuss recent research advancements and other current issues facing health care providers and patients.

-OB/GYN Workshops at Universities
+Workshops at Universities

 Half-day workshops are common on university campuses.
 These sessions are held on behalf of the school's medical department and feature renowned speakers.
 Attendees can learn about delivery techniques, fetal monitoring and surgical obstetrics.